sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

     properties:
       sslMode: disable
 ```
-Once you have the database created, use your username and password.
+Once you have the database created, use your username and password in the config above.

 To run this project locally use ` ./gradlew bootRun` command.
 You should see similar output as below:
 ```java
 > Task :app:bootRun